peterhinch/micropython-async/v3/docs/TUTORIAL.md

 Timeouts are implemented by means of `uasyncio` methods `.wait_for()` and `.wait_for_ms()`.
 These take as arguments a task and a timeout in seconds or ms respectively.
-If the timeout expires a `uasyncio.CancelledError` is thrown to the task, while the caller receives a `TimeoutError`.
+If the timeout expires, a `uasyncio.CancelledError` is thrown to the task, while the caller receives a `TimeoutError`.
 Trapping the exception in the task is optional.
-The caller must trap the `TimeoutError` otherwise the exception will interrupt program execution.
+The caller must trap the `TimeoutError`, otherwise the exception will interrupt program execution.

 ```python